A Revisiting of the Pressure Elimination for a Fluid-Structure PDE Interaction and Its Implications: Consequences of new pressure elimination method

-\paragraph{Semi-discrete scheme.} This refers to the discretization only of the Hilbert spaces $\bV$, $\bW$ and $\Pi$ but not the bilinear forms (equations).
-Specifically the approximate solution is the pair $(\bu_h, \pi_h)$ that uniquely solves the mixed variational form:
+\paragraph{Semi-discrete scheme.} This refers to the discretization of the Hilbert spaces $\bSigma$, $\bW$ and $\Pi$ solely, not the bilinear forms.
+To wit, the approximate solution is the pair $(\bu_h, \pi_h) \in \bSigma_n \times \Pi_{h}$ that uniquely solves the mixed variational system: